Test-Science/test-science-document-library/content/post/2023-comparing-normal-and-binary-d-optimal-designs-by-statistical-power/index.md

 In many Department of Defense test and evaluation applications, binary response variables are unavoidable.
 Many have considered D-optimal design of experiments for generalized linear models.
 However, little consideration has been given to assessing how these new designs perform in terms of statistical power for a given hypothesis test.
 Monte Carlo simulations and exact power calculations suggest that D optimal designs generally yield higher power than binary D-optimal designs, despite using logistic regression in the analysis after data have been collected.
 Results from using statistical power to compare designs contradict standard design of experiments comparisons, which employ D-efficiency ratios and fractional design space plots.
 Power calculations suggest that practitioners that are primarily interested in the resulting statistical power of a design should use normal D optimal designs over binary D-optimal designs when logistic regression is to be used in the data analysis after data collection

 #### Suggested Citation
 > Medlin, Rebecca M, and Addison D Adams.
-“D-Optimal Design of Experiments by Statistical Power.”
-Institute for Defense Analyses IDA Document 3000032 (August 2023).
+Comparing Normal and Binary D-Optimal Design of Experiments by Statistical Power.
+IDA Document 3000032.
+Alexandria, VA: Institute for Defense Analyses, 2023.

 #### Slides {{< pdfReader "slides.pdf" >}}